Microsoft poised to fight back as iPad generation shuns Office

 | SAN FRANCISCO/SEATTLE

-SAN FRANCISCO/SEATTLE It may be one of Microsoft Corp's (MSFT.O) biggest squandered opportunities.
+SAN FRANCISCO/SEATTLE It may be one of Microsoft Corp's biggest squandered opportunities.

 Tired of waiting for Office to be optimized for their mobile gadgets, a growing contingent of younger companies is turning to cheaper, simpler and touch-friendly apps that can perform word processing and other tasks in the cloud.